i0brendan0/pokecrystal2/README.md

 * Add more Level Up moves.
 * Add more TM moves.
 * Add Gen 1 starters, Legendary Birds, Mew, and Mewtwo into the game to be caught.
+* Update all trainers' Pokemon with newly aquired moves.
+* Edit certain trainers' Pokemon to fit better with other edits.

 List of things I want to do but might not be able to
 * Add a Move Relearner